777arc/textbook/content/digital_modulation.rst

 Digital Modulation
 ###################

-In this chapter we are going to discuss *actually transmitting data*!
-We will design signals that convey "information", i.e. 1's and 0's.
+In this chapter we will discuss *actually transmitting data*!
+We will design signals that convey "information", i.e., 1s and 0s.
 The main goal of modulation is to squeeze as much data into the least amount of spectrum possible.
-Technically speaking we want to maximize "spectral efficiency", in units bits/sec/Hz.
-Transmitting 1's and 0's faster will increase the bandwidth of our signal (recall Fourier properties), which means more spectrum is used, so we will also look at other techniques besides just transmitting faster.
-Because of this, there will be a lot of trade-offs, but there will also be room for creativity.
+Technically speaking we want to maximize "spectral efficiency" in units bits/sec/Hz.
+Transmitting 1s and 0s faster will increase the bandwidth of our signal (recall Fourier properties), which means more spectrum is used.
+We will also examine other techniques besides transmitting faster.
+There will be many trade-offs when deciding how to modulate, but there will also be room for creativity.

 *******************
 Symbols
 *******************
-New term alert!
+Term alert!
 Our transmit signal is going to be made up of "symbols".
-Each symbol will carry some number of bits of information, and we will transmit symbols back-to-back, thousands or even millions in a row.
+Each symbol will carry some number of bits of information, and we will transmit symbols back to back, thousands or even millions in a row.

-As a simplified example, let's say we have a wire and are sending 1's and 0's using high and low voltage levels.
-A symbol is one of those 1's or 0's:
+As a simplified example, let's say we have a wire and are sending 1s and 0s using high and low voltage levels.
+A symbol is one of those 1s or 0s:

 .. image:: ../_static/symbols.png
    :scale: 60 %
    :align: center

 In the above example each symbol represents one bit.
 How can we convey more than one bit per symbol?
-Let's look at the signals that travel down Ethernet cables, which is defined in an IEEE standard called IEEE 802.3 1000BASE-T.  The common operating mode of ethernet uses a 4-level amplitude modulation (2 bits per symbol) with 8 ns symbols.
+Let's study the signals that travel down Ethernet cables, which is defined in an IEEE standard called IEEE 802.3 1000BASE-T.  The common operating mode of ethernet uses a 4-level amplitude modulation (2 bits per symbol) with 8 ns symbols.

 .. image:: ../_static/ethernet.svg
    :align: center